Ticket Limits

 Select the block, and visit the Buttons tab.
 Select your version of the 'Click 2 Continue' button, and select the button to 'Disable After x Amount of Uses'.
 In your 'Button Uses' textbox, enter the limit of ads you'd wish to have per ticket, such as 1 ad per ticket.

-Similarly to Set x Tickets per User, we will need to create a unique variable that will count the amount of ads a user sends in a ticket.
+Similarly to [#set-x-tickets-per-user](#set-x-tickets-per-user "mention"), we will need to create a unique variable that will count the amount of ads a user sends in a ticket.
 Since this limit will be per ticket, the unique variable will have the 'Channel' type.
 This means that with each channel, or ticket in this case, will have their own count.

 To create a new unique variable, visit the following tab and click 'Add'.